Question: Where can I buy detachable collars?

 Where to buy detachable collars?

-Darcy Clothing (UK) – Stiff high stand, fold down, wingtip, imperial, and pointed collars.
-Boys eton collar too.
+- Darcy Clothing (UK) – Stiff high stand, fold down, wingtip, imperial, and pointed collars.
+Boys’ eton collars, too.

-Tom Sawyer (UK) – Collarless shirt and a few collars.
+- Tom Sawyer (UK) – Collarless shirts and a few collars.